kaltura/DeveloperPortalDocs/documentation/player-sdk/iOS-Getting-Started.md

 ## SDK CocoaPods Installation

-The easiest way to install KalturaPlayerSDK is to use [CocoaPods](https://cocoapods.org/).
+The easiest way to install KalturaPlayerSDK is to use {% extlink CocoaPods https://cocoapods.org/ %}.
 To do so, simply add the following line to your Podfile:

 ```
 pod 'KalturaPlayerSDK'